 How to Set Web Marketing Goals

 Google Analytics reports on hundreds of web statistics and variations.
 It can seem overwhelming at first.
-Yet, understanding which stats are most important and how to interpret those stats are the first steps in setting web marketing goals.
+Yet, understanding which stats are most important and how to interpret those stats are the first steps in setting strategic digital marketing goals.
 Let’s start with an overview of the most important web stats to track and a review of how to set goals in each key area.

 Here are the key stats to watch:

 This can be measured by total visits, unique visits, new visitors and repeat visits.
 Your site should target about 75 percent of total visits from new visitors.
 Critical mass for websites is usually reached when traffic volumes approach a minimum of 1,500 to 2,000 visits per month.
 This is the most important web stat to follow closely, and it’s a key business indicator for your company.
 Review website visits weekly, if possible.